Every new Google Assistant feature announced at I/O 2019

 Replay the keynote address by CEO Sundar Pichai and Google executives and you’ll notice a whole lot of mention of on-device machine learning.
 Edge computing, or the use of on-device compute power for inference, is growing in popularity and was a clear sub-theme of the I/O conference.

 One place this is being applied: Google Assistant speech recognition.
-The company put the speech recognition and recurrent neural networks required for voice communication with Google Assistant onto smartphones.
+The company put the speech recognition and recurrent neural networks required for voice communication with Google Assistant onto smartphones to make performance up to 10 times faster.

 That may all sound fairly dry on its surface, but it’s another thing entirely to see it in action.